Fresno Art Galleries, Museums, Supplies & More

 There are some fun art shows, events, and festivals here like:

-The Bizare Art Festival is an annual HipHop event conducted in January to honor Lord Bizare’s life and passion, as well as all other artists.
-Rogue Fest is a multi-day annual event in that is fashioned after the Bay Area’s and other large cities fringe festivals.
+The Bizare Art Festival is an annual HipHop event conducted in January to honor Lord Bizare’s life and passion as well as all other artists.

 Art Dealers & Appraisers